 It is the time of year that teens strike out for a bit of extra cash with a summer job.
-We know that parents worry and we thought that we would offer some tips from our from our renowned harley street clinic private GP to make sure that all goes well and safely this summer.
+We know that parents worry and we thought that we would offer some tips from us to make sure that all goes well and safely his summer.

 Working for peanuts, not with peanuts is preferable for the allergic.
 You need to think carefully about where they should work.

 There will be some workplaces that are not the best places for an allergic teenager to look for work.
 Somewhere like a bakery where there might be increased exposure to wheat or nuts or a seafood restaurant if they are allergic might put them at risk even if they are only cleaning up.
 Best steer clear of these places of work and loo for other non-food contract jobs.